 Barbershop Harmony

 The barbershop style originated as an informal, recreational form of singing.
-Guys hanging around at a tavern, at the park, or even - you guessed it - at the barbershop would harmonize to popular songs of the day.
-Just as it might be natural today for kids taking a song off the radio to start beat-boxing, back then the music fell quite naturally into four-part harmonies.
+Guys hanging around at a tavern, at the park, or even - no kidding - at the barbershop - would harmonize to popular songs of the day.
+Back then popular music fell quite naturally into four-part voicing.
 And so, the Barbershop Quartet was born!
-You can find many free samples of the music here
+You can find some free samples of the music here, on youtube, pandora, and all over the web.

 There's still a lot of harmony going around.
 You can find some good links here, as well as some general information about singing four part barbershop-style harmony.